Shih Tzu dog breed information and advice

 Brachycephalic airway obstruction syndrome (BAOS)

 BAOS is a condition only found in brachycephalic breeds.
 These are breeds that have particularly short noses, making breathing difficult.
 It’s a congenital condition which means dogs are born with it.
+Shih Tzus are brachycephalic so can be affected.

 The condition also results in noisy breathing and sometimes loud snoring when they’re asleep.
 In severe cases, dogs can suffer from a lack of oxygen which means they struggle to even do gentle exercise.